tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 - `frontend.<IPADDRESS>.nip.io/svrjenkins`
 - `frontend.<IPADDRESS>.nip.io/svrnginx`

+You can also use CURL to test the servers are up and running as well.

-A default NGINX installation is deployed under port 80 using path /svrnginx.
+A default NGINX installation is deployed under port 80 using the path /svrnginx.

-A default JENKINS installation is deployed under port 80 using path /svrjenkins.
+A default JENKINS installation is deployed under port 80 using the path /svrjenkins.

+Both are accessible from the same IP (application routing is done on the path used).

 Running Jenkins
 ---------------